 Explore Grade Four!

-Math: We have studied both the metric and English system of measurement.
-We are now working on fractions and decimals.
-All the while, we continue to work on multiplication, division and problem solving.
+Math: We spent a lot of time learning about fractions and decimals.
+We are currently in a geometry unit.
+All the while, we continue to work on multiplication, division, and problem solving.

 |Contact: Renee Checkalski|